jamieroche1987/Camberley-Karting/README.md

 As well as automated tests you can find details on user testing in [TESTING.md](TESTING.md).

+## Bugs

+- Static files were not being issued on Heroku, I needed to install and setup whitenoise.
+- On deployment, the email confirmations were causing an internal server error the user.
+I needed to give Heroku assess to the email password.
+- Adding whitenoise to MIDDLEWARE caused the project to break.
+It needed to be installed.
+- The nested if statements in the account home page was causing the searchbox to be hidden.
+The statements needed rearranging.
+- The custom 400, 403 and 500 pages were not showing up on deployment.
+Once I removed the {% trans %} block inside the html template they worked.
+- The DeleteBookingView was not sending a confirmation email to the user.
+I needed to put the code in the delete method not the form_valid method.
+- Adding the searchbox to the admin panel was causing a user to not be able to view the account home page.
+I all code related to the search panel inside an if statement to fix the error.
+- - When a booking was updated a new one was created and the old one was still in the database.
+The url needed to be removed from the form button so the form can complete it's function rather than creating a new booking.

 ## Deployment

 Camberley Karting is deployed using Heroku